tipuda/wad/README.md

 PRACTICAL QUESTION BANK
 1. Design the following static web pages required for an college/ ecommerce/ social media web site.
-1. Login Page
+  a.
+Login Page
-2. Home Page
+  b.
+Home Page
-3. Registration Page
+  c.
+Registration Page
 2. Develop and demonstrate the usage of inline, internal and external style sheet using CSS.
 3. Write a JavaScript Program to get the user registration data and push to